geonetwork/doc/source/user-guide/analyzing/data.rst

 Once collected, filtering is available in the map viewer for this layer.
 The filter interface provides faceting and export capabilities.
-The map viewer tries to connect to a WFS service by subtituting WMS by WFS in the service URL.
+The map viewer tries to connect to a WFS service by substituting WMS by WFS in the service URL.
 If a WFS service is responding with a feature type having the same name as the WMS, the filter panel provides the option to index the features.
 User needs to be identified to run the indexing task.